abhisheksingh87/starter-cookbook/content/common/_index.md

 +++
 categories = ["recipes"]
-tags = ["starter","spring-boot-app","microservice", "common"]
+tags = ["starter","microservice", "barebone microservice"]
-summary = "How to create a microservice using the greenfield-app-starter" title = "Create barebone microservice using the starter" date = 2020-12-09 weight = 10 draft = false
+summary = "How to create a microservice using the greenfield-app-starter" title = "Create barebone microservice using greenfield-app-starter" date = 2020-12-09 weight = 10 draft = false